( / )

 Here's how to make the dye: put about 20 blooms (trim off the stems) in a big pot of hot water, and let soak for 24 hours.
 Now simmer the mixture for 1 hour, and then drop your cloth in (wool and silk work best, but cotton and linen are fine too) and continue to simmer for about 45 minutes, mixing it around occasionally, until you reach your desired hue/saturation.
 Note that the color will look darker when it's wet.
 That's it!
 Rinse and wear.

-You can also use your Dyer's Coreopsis Flowers to make your own ink!
-Here's how: Collect and dry petals from about 15 flowers.
+With Dyer's Coreopsis flowers you can also make your own ink!
+Collect and dry petals from about 15 flowers.
 Toss into a mortal and pestle, and grind to a powder.
 Add a tiny bit of boiling water, just enough to cover the powder and mix.
 Leave in a sunny spot in your house for 24 hours.
 Strain with a coffee filter or cheesecloth, and voila.
 Get a fine brush and write/paint away.